Raise Your Salary Raise Expectations –

-Recruiter: When you would be free for a face-to-face interaction?
+Recruiter: When you would be free for face-to-face interaction?

 Candidate A: Any weekdays before lunch would be wonderful!

-Recruiter: When you would be free for a face-to-face interaction?
+Recruiter: When you would be free for face-to-face interaction?

-Candidate B: Next Monday, 10 am.
+Candidate B: Next Monday, at 10 am.
 I would be available.

 Who do you think is more powerful in his approach?

 Sometimes, you may face that the interviewer is not getting ready to meet you the time and day specified by you.
 Be assertive.
 Tell them that you’re busy on all other days.
-If they want to meet you then they need to wait may be another 2-3 weeks.
+If they want to meet you when they need to wait maybe the other 2-3 weeks.
 That will do the trick.